benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-12-13-what-are-we-doing.md

 title: "What are we doing?"
 date: '2024-12-13'
 category: Technology
-eleventyComputed:
-  posse: |
-    Social media platforms have suffered the same fate as Slack groups.
+posse: Social media platforms have suffered the same fate as Slack groups.
 The same people posting the same content across multiple platforms.
 So much wasted time, effort and energy.
 What are we doing?
 tags:
     - Technology
 ---